 But Johnny Depp Tonto, I imagine we won’t have these sorts of conversations by the time your (wait, the Lone Ranger’s) movie hits.
 And I won’t be able to say “Yeah, at least he gets it” when image after image of a “Native American” person comes across my screen and it’s some stoic-faced brave or nature-fairy or cartoon figure Indian.
 My Facebook newsfeed shows something different, by the way.
 You should get one.
 My NDN friends love to smile.
 Love to laugh.
 And swear.
 And ham it up.
-And normal.
 You might be surprised by how many birds (wolves and bears) aren’t in our profile pics.
 Johnny Depp Tonto, I hope you get to be one of ours.
 I hope there’s more to you than the starkness of your white and black striped face.
 I hope you get an itch to step off that big screen and take a space in the world that doesn’t knock us back into shirtless whooping half-animal extras.
 High hopes.
 So mostly I hope you don’t end up in a bag-made costume to sell at Halloween.
 They’ll just snip the Jack Sparrow braids a bit and move around a few trinkets and feathers and you’ll be ready to wear.
 On bodies, on backpacks, on bedsheets.
 I’m worried for you.
 You’ll be everywhere for anyone to try on and the DVD you will be out in time for holidays.
 Christmas will hit with your team-designed face on everything and shopping for and around you at that time of year—well, it’s probably going to be a slaughter.

 Natanya Ann Pulley